shalini47ch/shalini47ch/README.md

 _"A learner by heart and software engineer by profession".
-Curious to solve complex real world problems and gain different perspectives._
+Curious to solve complex real world problems and gain different perspectives ._